Edward J. Konieczny: Activities as bishop

 Bishop Konieczny, along with 16 other religious leaders representing the Oklahoma Council of Churches, issued a public document, "Theological Statement in Opposition to the Death Penalty."
 The document refutes political arguments that the Bible supports (or even commands) the death penalty, and publicly calls for the Government of Oklahoma to abolish the death penalty in the state.

 Oklahoma pardon and parole board

-In 2022, Governor Kevin Stitt appointed Konieczny to the Pardon and Parole Board.
-After the news picked up that he had signed the public document, "Theological Statement in Opposition to the Death Penalty," a statement was issued stating he had "assured the governor he is prepared, should he believe it to be appropriate, to vote in support of the death penalty in accordance with the law of Oklahoma."
+In 2022, Governor Kevin Stitt appointed Konieczny to the Oklahoma Pardon and Parole Board.
+After it was reported that he signed a "Theological Statement in Opposition to the Death Penalty," he "assured the governor he is prepared, should he believe it to be appropriate, to vote in support of the death penalty in accordance with the law of Oklahoma."

 Personal life

 Ed Konieczny and his wife, Debra, married in 1978.
-They have two sons, one daughter-in-law and five grandchildren.
+They have two sons, one daughter-in-law, and five grandchildren.